 Entry Deadline: June 22, 2019 Please complete online entry application, similar to all other Fair entries.
 Enter at www.LodiAgFair.com.
 Click on the exhibitor's tab and follow the drop down menu to "Exhibitor Sign Up".
 All entries MUST be completed online.
+If you need help, the fair office staff will be happy to assist you during the prefair Fair Office hours.
+Online Entries are open from May 22nd to June 22, 2019.
+No Late entries will be accepted.

-Please sign the additional liability waiver and turn-in to the ring master on the day of the show. \\No Late entries will be accepted and no one will be allowed in the show ring without a signed liability waiver.
+Please sign the additional liability waiver and turn-in to the ring master on the day of the show.
+No one will be allowed into the showring without a signed liability waiver.